elenderg/PAL-1000/instruções de compilação.md

 `Add a routine to the routines given nil.`

-`Append "_deallocate a "_ then the type's name to the routine's header string.`
+`append "deallocate a "_ then the type's name to the routine's header string.`

-`Append "_if the "_ then the type's name then "_ is nil, exit. "_ to the routine's body string.`
+`append "if the "_ then the type's name then "_ is nil, exit. "_ to the routine's body string.`

-`If the type's target type should be finalized, append "_~finalize the "_ then the type's name then "_'s target. "_ to the routine's body string.`
+`If the type's target type should be finalized, append "~finalize the "_ then the type's name then "_'s target. "_ to the routine's body string.`

-`Append "_unassign the "_ then the type's name then "_._" to the routine's body string.`
+`append "unassign the "_ then the type's name then "_._" to the routine's body string.`

 `Slap the routine's routine header on the routine's header string.`